 But the Machine Quilting Block Party, that is our yearly quilt along, it starts on January 1st and I need to get my act together.

-So I’ve set the walking foot book aside and Dad and I have been prepping fabric and cutting out blocks and I have to say it’s really exciting to be working on this!
+So I’ve set the walking foot book aside and have been prepping fabric and cutting out blocks and I have to say it’s really exciting to be working on this!
 I’m really excited about the quilt pattern and all the fun things we’re going to be doing next year.

 I’m changing it up this coming year by adding in some applique so on the odd months like January and March we’re going to have a regular pieced block.